-Doran, Robert E, born 15-10-1923 in New Haven County, Connecticut, the son of George J. Doran and his wife Mary Veronica Doran.
-He had one sister Jean Doran and one brother William.
+Doran, Robert Edward “Bob”, born 15-10-1923 in New Haven County, Connecticut, the son of George J. Doran and his wife Mary Veronica Doran.
+Robert had one sister Jean Doran and one brother William.
 He, on 17-02-1943, had enlisted in the United States Army.
 Served during World War II.
 Doran had the rank of Technician Fifth Class.
 His military occupation or specialty was Radio Operator.
 Service number assignment was 31316785.
 Attached to the 101st Airborne Division, 502nd Parachute Infantry Regiment. under command of Colonel George Van Horn Moseley, Jr. George survived the war and died 06-12-1976 (aged 71) in Montague, Massachusetts

 The German General Hans Reinhard had organized a Kampfgruppe on the spot.
 This ad hoc army corps, consisting of soldiers from different army units, repulsed the first American attack.
 In the night German reinforcements arrived.
-The Americans made another attempt to take the bridge over the Wilhelmina Canal, but they could not prevent it from taking off at eleven o’clock.
+The Americans made another attempt to take the bridge over the Wilhelmina Canal in my hometown Eindhoven, but they could not prevent it from taking off at eleven o’clock.
 A platoon of Americans became isolated near the bridge and the next day found themselves in a hand-to-hand combat with the Germans,.private of the 502th Regiment Joe Eugen Mann,

 Robert Doran was the radio operator of Lieutenant Robert Cole,